 Govn’t: Totalitarian Empire

 By 1450 CA, Kendes had become a highly industrialized nation.
-The capital, Kalkhemed, was a city of mighty towers, reaching spires, and iron walls.
+Kalkhemed, the capital, was a city of mighty towers, reaching spires, and iron walls.
 Their technology appeared to be well ahead of Tilsha and Armillia, and their military might grew with every passing year.
-In response to the formation of the Commonwealth, the then-ruling Ramahaj of Kendes began to build up his own military forces and strengthen political alliances with Darmania, Leleka, and Kaldea.
-Darmania was given over to the control of the Blood Barons and Kaldea to the Commander General of the Central Kaldean Regime.